anquanscan/sec-tools/README.md

 [PHP-Auth](https://github.com/delight-im/PHP-Auth): Authentication for PHP.
 Simple, lightweight and secure.
 [kalimux](https://github.com/noob-hackers/kalimux): Install And Use Kali Linux With Gui In Termux
 [PasswordPusher](https://github.com/pglombardo/PasswordPusher): 🔐   A dead-simple application to securely communicate passwords over the web.
 Passwords automatically expire after a certain number of views and/or time has passed.
 [Shellcode-Minidumpwritedump](https://github.com/0xFenrik/Shellcode-Minidumpwritedump): Shellcode for creating a minidump file of the lsass.exe process.
+[test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills): A collection of Linux Sysadmin Test Questions and Answers.
+Test your knowledge and skills in different fields with these Q/A.